venkatesanrpu/AI-CHEM-Gateway/README.md

 - Customized practice MCQs for each user query

-- Comprehensive CSIR Practice questions (will be available by fourth week of June 2025)
+- Comprehensive CSIR Practice questions (will be available by fourth week of May 2025)

 - Access to the most relevant YouTube video (type 'youtube:' before your query)